Founder & Lead Editor

 Break-in

 Forget about it.
-The shoe is reported to be comfortable and ready to race straight out of the box.
-The dual-foam setup maintains its responsive and protective feel from the very first mile, with no significant softening or "breaking in" period required.
+Most reports say it's ready to race straight out of the box.
+The dual-foam setup feels responsive and protective from mile one, with no real break-in needed.

 Style and Versatility